-- The MPO shall enter into an Urban Transportation Planning Agreement with the Department, which agreement shall set forth the responsibilities of each entity with respect to jointly and cooperatively carrying out the transportation planning and programming activities required by this agreement and by the applicable federal, state and local laws and regulations as they now exist, or as they hereafter make thanged or modified. - .02 The MPO shall enter into a Memorandum of Understanding with Metropolitan Dade County, operator of the Metropolitan Transit Agency, which Memorandum of Understanding shall set forth procedures to optimize the role of public mass transit within Dade County as a function of the planning and programming process of the MPO. - The MPO shall enter into a Memorandum of Understanding with Metropolitan Dade County (on behalf of the Metropolitan Dade County Planning Department) and the South Florida Regional Planning Council as the areawide A-95 agencies, which Memorandum of Understanding shall prescribe the means by which the activities of the MPO and the A-95 agencies will be coordinated as required by Part IV of OMB Circular A-95.
-This Agreement shall specify how transportation planning and programming will be part of the comprehensively planned development of the urbanized area. - .04 Plans and programs developed within the framework of the urban transportation planning process may be modified in a manner consistent with the procedure established for initial development. - The MPO shall receive its proportionate share of the one-half percent Metropolitan Planning (PL) funds made available by 23 U.S.C.
+REE:843 PAGE 509 - .01 The MPO shall enter into an Urban Transportation Planning Agreement with the Department, which agreement shall set forth the responsibilities of each entity with respect to jointly and cooperatively carrying out the transportation planning and programming activities required by this agree ment and by the applicable federal, state and local laws and regulations as they now exist, or as they hereafter may be changed or modified. ובקוסטענוטוו זוו זווב אשעויי .02 The MPO shall enter into a Memorandum of Unierstanding with Metropolitan Dade County, operator of the Metropolitan Transit Agency, which Memorandum of Understanding shall set forth procedures to optimize the role of public mass transit within Dade County as a function of the planning and program- ming process of the MPO.
+2 .03 The MPO shall enter into a Memorandum of Understanding with Metropolitan Dade County (on behalf of the Metropolitan Dade County Planning Department) and the South Florida Regional Planning Council as the areawide A-95 agencies, which Memorandum of Understanding shall prescribe the means by which the activities of the MPO and the A-95 agencies will be coordinated as required by Part IV of OMB Circular A-95.
+This Agreement shall specify how transportation plan- ning and programming will be part of the comprehensively planned development of the urbanized area. .04 Plans and programs developed within the framework of the urban transportation planning process may be modified in a manner consistent with the procedure established for initial development. .05 The MPO shall receive its proportionate share of the one- half percent Metropolitan Planning (PL) funds made avail- able by 23 U.S.C.
 104 (f).
 It is understood that the PL Funds are apportioned by the Federal Government and are distributed to the State on a reimbursable basis to the MPO.
 The State shall distribute the PL Funds to assist in carrying out those projects defined in the annual Unified Work Program.
 Such reimbursement shall be in accordance with the terms and conditions stated in the Agreement between the MPO and the Department.
-It is also understood that the MPO, to the extent possible, shall be the local recipient of any Federal funds distributed under Section 9 of the Urban Mass Transportation Act of 1954, as amended. - .06 The MPO shall establish an annual budget on a October 1 to September 30 fiscal year basis.
+It is also understood that the MPO, to the extent possible, shall be the local recipient of any Federal funds distributed under Section 9 of the Urban Mass Transportation Act of 1954, as amended. .
+06 The MPO shall establish an annual budget on a October 1 to September 30 fiscal year basis.
 The budget shall identify funding sources, participating agencies, and levels of participation by the various agencies.
-The amount of fiscal participation shall be determined by resolution adopted by each MPO participant, subject to approval and lawful appropriation by the respective member bodies.
+The amount of fiscal participation shall be determined by resolution adopt- ed by each MPO participant, subject to approval and lewful appropriation by the respective member bodies.